 Reflections on Family History Affected by Nazi Crimes offers people whose family history was affected by Nazi crimes a place to share their stories, to connect with each other and to contribute to a sustainable future of remembrance.

 This blog foremost invites descendants of those persecuted by the Nazis to write about how they deal with the effects of their family’s experience.
 Nonetheless, the editors also ask those whose families stood on „the other side“, be it as perpetrators, collaborators or bystanders, to tell their story to ensure an all-encompassing understanding of the effects of the Nazi crimes on people’s lives today.
 This also means – because of the understanding that World War II was a global war – that the editors aim to also publish accounts written by people whose families were affected by what happened during this era on continents other than Europe.

-Please join this online community by subscribing to our newsletter or like us on Facebook.
+Please join this online community by subscribing to our newsletter, liking us on Facebook or following us on Instagram.